ninadel/nhd-plus-hr-beta-toolbox/README.md

 Two versions of the tributaries are exported: in the first version the streams segments remain discrete and in the second version the segments are merged into streams.
 The resulting feature classes keep important attribute fields from the originating files and add additional calculated fields.

-For the purposes of these instructions, #### represents the HUC4 (Hydrologic Unit Code), which will vary with each watershed.
+For the purposes of these instructions, [HUC4] represents the Hydrologic Unit Code.
+These 4-digit codes identify watershed subregions (more information can be found at https://www.usgs.gov/media/images/watershed-boundary-dataset-subregions-map).

 ## Data used by this tool